 Steven has been involved with Dancefest and their choreographic projects working with many choreographers, such as Clare Wood, Elizabeth Crosswell, Shelley Eva Haden, Mark Anderson and Esther Anderson (infuseDANCE) and dance companies, such as Dancefest Adults, Chance to Dance Company and DFY.

-Steven has been also working with choreographer and artistic director of Hack Ballet, Briar Adams including their most recent shows DECOMPRESSION (2019) & XMÆSS (2019) and for upcoming DeToxic 2020 project supported by Studio Wayne McGregor freespace programme.
+Steven has been also working with choreographer and artistic director of Hack Ballet, Briar Adams including their most recent shows DECOMPRESSION (2019), XMÆSS (2019), and the upcoming DeToxic 2020 project supported by Studio Wayne McGregor freespace programme.

-Most recent activities include working with Stefani Stoyanova on her photography and video projects for MIMESIS (2020) and also engaging with Mycenae House Reach Out projects in South East London by developing pop-up performances as an artistic response to the conversations that he had with the community.
+Most recent activities include working with Stefani Stoyanova on her photography and video projects, including MIMESIS (2020), and also engaging with Mycenae House Reach Out projects in South East London by developing pop-up performances as an artistic response to the conversations that he had with the community.